yechielb2000/yxorp-game/README.md

 Connect to kibana to see webserver logs.

-First, we need to import our data views, so let's do this.
+First, we need to import our data views so we can see the logs in a discovery section, so let's do this.

 ###### Make sure the path to `kibana-data-views.ndjson` is correct.